 On January 29, 2015, Soneet Kapila, the Chapter 11 Trustee for the estate of Universal Health Care Group, Inc., which entity serves as the sole member of American Managed Care, LLC ("AMC"), filed an adversary complaint against the Company in the United States Bankruptcy Court for the Middle District of Florida.
 The adversary proceeding, Soneet Kapila v.
 Five9, Inc., Case No. 13-05952 (KRM), Adv.
 No. 15-00092 (KRM), sought to avoid and recover as preferential payments, actual fraudulent transfers and/or constructive fraudulent transfers certain payments that the Company allegedly received from AMC in return for services provided by the Company between May 3, 2011 and May 3, 2014.
-The trustee sought approximately \$2.5 million in damages.
-The matter has been settled, with Bankruptcy Court approval, for a cash payment by the Company of \$99,000, which has been accrued by the Company with a charge to general and administrative expense during the three months ended March 31, 2015.
-The accrued liability was included in "Accrued and other current liabilities" on the condensed consolidated balance sheets.
+The matter has been settled, with Bankruptcy Court approval, for a cash payment by the Company of \$99,000, which was recorded by the Company as a charge to general and administrative expense during the three months ended March 31, 2015.